openplans/openblock-old/docs/packages/ebpub.rst

 Lookups
 -------

+Lookups are a normalized way to store attributes that have only a few possible values.

-Now let's consider the "property type" data we have for each real estate sale NewsItem.
+Consider the "property type" data we have for each real estate sale NewsItem in the example above.
 We could store it as a varchar field (in which case we'd set real_name='varchar01') -- but that would cause a lot of duplication and redundancy, because there are only a couple of property types -- the set ['single-family', 'condo', 'land', 'multi-family'].
 To represent this set, we can use a Lookup -- a way to normalize the data.

-To do this, set SchemaField.is_lookup=True and make sure to use an 'int' column for SchemaField.real_name.
-Then, for each record, get or create a Lookup object (see the model in ebpub/db/models.py) that represents the data, and use the Lookup's id in the appropriate db_attribute column.
-The helper function Lookup.get_or_create_lookup() is a convenient shortcut here (see the code/docstring of that function).
+To do this, set ``SchemaField.is_lookup=True`` and make sure to use an 'int' column for SchemaField.real_name.
+Then, for each record, get or create a Lookup object (see the model in ``ebpub/db/models.py``) that represents the data, and use the Lookup's id in the appropriate db_attribute column.
+The helper function ``Lookup.get_or_create_lookup()`` is a convenient shortcut here (see the code/docstring of that function).

 Many-to-many Lookups